Date: 29 June 2022

-The Second UN Ocean Conference will take place from 27 June to 1 July 2022 in Lisbon, Portugal.
-The Ocean Conference, co-hosted by the Governments of Kenya and Portugal, comes at a critical time as the world is seeking to address many of the deep-rooted problems of our societies laid bare by the COVID-19 pandemic and which will require major structural transformations and common shared solutions that are anchored in the SDGs.
-To mobilize action, the Conference will seek to propel much-needed science-based innovative solutions aimed at starting a new chapter of global ocean action.
+The Second UN Ocean Conference took place from 27 June to 1 July 2022 in Lisbon, Portugal.
+The Ocean Conference, co-hosted by the Governments of Kenya and Portugal, came at a critical time as the world is seeking to address many of the deep-rooted problems of our societies laid bare by the COVID-19 pandemic and which will require major structural transformations and common shared solutions that are anchored in the SDGs.
+To mobilize action, the Conference sought to propel the much-needed science-based innovative solutions aimed at starting a new chapter of global ocean action.

-On the margins of the Ocean Conference a side-event will be organized by the United Nations Office for South-South Cooperation (UNOSSC), with the co-sponsorship of the Mission of Portugal to the United Nations (co-host of the 2022 UN Ocean Conference).
-The side-event will focus on ‘Leveraging South-South and triangular cooperation to advance the Blue Economy Agenda in Small Island Developing States (SIDS)’.
+On the margins of the Ocean Conference, a side event was organized by the United Nations Office for South-South Cooperation (UNOSSC), with the co-sponsorship of the Mission of Portugal to the United Nations (co-host of the 2022 UN Ocean Conference).
+The side-event focused on ‘Leveraging South-South and triangular cooperation to advance the Blue Economy Agenda in Small Island Developing States (SIDS)’.

-SIDS combined ocean area is 20.7 times that of their land territory.
+SIDS’s combined ocean area is 20.7 times that of their land territory.
 As ‘Large Ocean States’, SIDS have tremendous potential to tap into the ocean economy.
-Therefore, the overall objective of engagement during the side-event is to raise the visibility of South-South cooperation in support of the SDGs relevant to the ocean agenda, and to promote more such partnerships and initiatives through South-South and triangular cooperation, particularly for SIDS and Least Developed Countries.
+The side-event raised the visibility of South-South cooperation in support of the SDGs relevant to the ocean agenda, and promoted building more such partnerships and initiatives through South-South and triangular cooperation, particularly for SIDS and Least Developed Countries.